skuzzle/jeve/README.md

 ## Documentation
 JavaDoc is available at www.jeve.skuzzle.de/doc

+Scroll down in this readme for a quick start guide and some advanced topics.

 ## Building
 Building jeve requires Apache Maven to be installed.
 You may then run `mvn install` to build jeve and install it into your local repository.
 If you